spryker/spryker-docs/docs/marketplace/dev/feature-integration-guides/202200.0/marketplace-shopping-lists-feature-integration.md

 ---
-title: Merchant Portal - Marketplace Shopping Lists feature integration
+title: Marketplace Shopping Lists feature integration
 last_updated: April 13, 2022
-description: This document describes the process how to integrate the Merchant Portal - Marketplace Shopping Lists feature into a Spryker project.
+description: This document describes the process how to integrate the Marketplace Shopping Lists feature into a Spryker project.
 template: feature-integration-guide-template
 ---

-This document describes how to integrate the Merchant Portal - Marketplace Shopping Lists feature into a Spryker project.
+This document describes how to integrate the Marketplace Shopping Lists feature into a Spryker project.

 ## Install feature core

-Follow the steps below to install the Merchant Portal - Marketplace Shopping Lists feature core.
+Follow the steps below to install the Marketplace Shopping Lists feature core.

 ### Prerequisites